 If we at Psychedelics Today can help you in any way, we would love to.
-You can contact us here or you can sign up for a free 30 minute coaching call to help you navigate through this very complex landscape.
+You can contact us here or you can sign up for a One-Hour Consulting Call to help you navigate through this very complex landscape.
 You can learn more about us here.

 Conclusion and Legal Notice